wt08/charleston_roots/planning/wksht.md

 ## User Stories
 As a user, I should be able to locate farmer's markets near me.
-As a user, I should be able to find recipes for the produce I bought/plan to buy
+As a user, I should be able to find recipes for the produce I bought/plan to buy.
+As a user, I should be able to create an account.
+As a user, I should be able to delete an account.
+As a user, I should be able to save my favorite recipes.

 ## Ideas
 Map with farm locations/times.